secretstartups/handbook/demand-generation/campaigns/emails-nurture/index.html.md

 <!-- DO NOT CHANGE THIS ANCHOR -->

 - **Marketing Emails**: Marketing emails are designed to generate leads.
 The request process outlined is used for ad-hoc marketing emails (not events, webcasts, integrated campaigns, etc as these all have a separate established process).
 These emails are sent through Marketo using the marketing database or [existing segments](https://about.gitlab.com/handbook/marketing/marketing-operations/marketo/#geographic-dma-list).
 - **Terms of Service or Privacy Policy Updates**: Terms of Service or Privacy Policy emails are sent to the user base and are not marketing-related.
-These emails are sent through MailChimp and may require additional approvals, based on the content or number of recipients.
+These emails are sent through MailJet and may require additional approvals, based on the content or number of recipients.
 - **Support emails**: Support emails are typically sent to a subset of impacted users and are not marketing-related.
-These emails are sent through MailChimp.
+These emails are sent through MailJet.
 - **Security emails**: Security emails are sent either to the entire user base or a subset of users and are not marketing-related.
 They are often urgent, but in the case of the monthly security release, they are scheduled.
 The monthly security release email is sent through Marketo.
-Urgent notifications are typically sent through MailChimp.
+Urgent notifications are typically sent through MailJet.

 #### Approvals and notifications for email requests
 {: #email-request-approval}